 There is no fee to participate in the training sessions or to become a FrogWatch volunteer, however, registration is required.
 Registration for the first session automatically registers participants in the second session.

-June 20 & June 21 - in partnership with Jones Lake State Park
+January 24 & January 31 - in partnership with Lake Waccamaw State Park

 Please direct all questions and requests for more information to Kristin Holloman-Noe at Kristin.holloman-noe@ncaquariums.com.
 If you need any assistance with registration you can call the registrar at 910-772-0542.